Ultan-Kearns/AIProject/README.md

 		DEFAULT := 0;
 ## Graph Traversal (AI traversal of nodes)
 Here I will explain which graph traversal algorithm(s) I used and why.

+I ignored pages that had a total score of less than 5 as I deemed these irrelevant, the pages deemed relevant were passed to the getfuzzyheuristic function where they were scored.
 ## Overall Result

 ## Additional Features